 Playing at Lotto.pch.com is open to US and Canadian residents only who are “physically located and residing in either country.”
-Then it adds, Canadians can’t play on this particular sweepstakes but doesn’t say where they can.
+Then it adds, that Canadians can’t play on this particular sweepstakes but doesn’t say where they can.
 Oh, and people from Quebec can’t play.

 Who is PCH

 Publishing Clearing House is a direct marketer of magazines and products.
 They also use and sell customer lists.
-They expanded their mail marketing campaigns to include Blingo Inc., Funtank and Liquid Wireless.
+They expanded their mail marketing campaigns to include Blingo Inc., Funtank, and Liquid Wireless.
 Their advertising campaigns include a Prize Patrol where supposed winners are televised getting their million dollar check or $5,000 a week for life.
-Blingo, also known as PCH Search and Win, is a search engine where supposedly as you search like you would on Firefox, you stack up opportunities to win and instant prizes.
+Blingo, also known as PCH Search and Win, is a search engine where supposedly as you search like you would on Firefox, you stack up opportunities to win instant prizes.

 Spam and Tracking

 How do you stack up opportunities to win?
 They are tracking where you go and what you view.
 They collect this information and sell it.
 I regularly clear my computer to prevent this.
 PCH will do anything to get your name and number – okay, email address.
-They will send you advertisements, product sales and sell your information to others.
+They will send you advertisements, and product sales and sell your information to others.
 Get ready for an Inbox of spam!
 That’s how they make their money.

 Complaints at Lotto.pch.com

 Funny, there aren’t a lot of complaints about PCHlotto, but there are thousands about PCH itself.
-They range from playing their sweepstakes for years and never winning, collection issues on accounts that are already paid and products that break or don’t work.
+They range from playing their sweepstakes for years and never winning, to collection issues on accounts that are already paid, and products that break or don’t work.
 The complaints directly about Lotto.pch.com related to problems in submitting the actual Pick 8 card without purchasing something.
 They say that the system takes you in circles to input your information again and again.

 I’m not saying that Lotto.pch.com doesn’t give out money or prizes.
 This couldn’t be confirmed either way.
 What I am saying is that these folks will do almost anything to get your information to either send you advertising or sell your information so someone else can.

 PCHlotto gets a serious thumbs down!
-Even though it is free, you might not have the time to play their games working your way through all the emails you receive.
+Even though it is free, you might not have the time to play their games while working your way through all the emails you receive.